tklx/base/README.md

 - ``MINOR``: backwards-compatible new features and functionality
 - ``PATCH``: backwards-compatible bugfixes and package updates

+## Issue Tracker

+TKLX uses a central [issue tracker][tracker] on GitHub for reporting and tracking of bugs, issues and feature requests.

 ## About

 In case you're interested, TKLX is pronounced _/tickle-ex/_.